mdavids/rfc/content/draft-davids-forsalereg-15.md

 There is also a risk that this method will be abused as a marketing tool, or to lure individuals into visiting certain sites or making contact by other means, without there being any intention to actually sell the domain name.
 Therefore, this method is best suited for use by professionals.

+# Privacy Considerations {#privacy}

+The use of the "\_for-sale" leaf node name publicly indicates the intent to sell a domain name.
+Domain holders should be aware that this information is accessible to anyone querying the DNS and may have privacy implications.

+There is a risk of data scraping, such as email addresses and phone numbers.

+Publishing contact information may expose domain holders to spam, or unwanted contact.

 # Ethical Considerations {#ethicalconsids}
 Although not specifically designed for this purpose, the mechanisms